apache/hertzbeat-collector-go/CONTRIBUTING.md

 ```

 ### HertzBeat Improvement Proposal (HIP)

 If you have major new features(e.g., support metrics push gateway, support logs monitoring), you need to write a design document known as a HertzBeat Improvement Proposal (HIP).
-Before starting to write a HIP, make sure you follow the process [here](https://github.com/apache/hertzbeat/tree/master/hip).
+Before starting to write a HIP, make sure you follow the process [HertzBeat hip](https://github.com/apache/hertzbeat/tree/master/hip).

 ### How to become a Committer?